ccswbs/UoGd7-Training/GoogleMaps.md

 # Embedded Google Maps

-In order to put an embedded google map into your website, you must ensire the following:
+In order to put an embedded Google map into your website, you must ensure the following:
-  - The map does not create a keyboard trap.
+  - The map does not create a keyboard trap, i.e. the user is able to exit the map using only keyboard controls.
   - The map has a title attribute.
   - There is descriptive text before/after the map that details the important information relayed in the map.